Skip to main content

 Schools MUST appoint a key project lead as the main point of contact to coordinate the pupil cohort, attend all workshops, and embed the lessons back in school.

 Schools must commit to attending all days most of which can be arranged to suit the school timetable, however, the Solutions Day (date TBC) will be set in advance by The King’s Foundation and will involve all four schools.
-The programme will launch early September 2025 and conclude early March 2026.
+The programme will launch early September 2026 and conclude early March 2027.

 Cohort eligibility

 The programme targets S3 pupils in groups of 12–14.
 Schools can choose pupils from any curriculum area but must commit to the full programme with the same group.
 This programme has been designed to include preparatory skills for pupils who will undertake National 5 exam qualifications in S4.
-Problem solving, critical thinking, an interest in sustainablity, cooking, rural skills or sciences will be beneficial.
-The pupils will become advocates for change on completion of the programme within their school and wider community.
+Problem solving, critical thinking, an interest in sustainability, cooking, rural skills or sciences will be beneficial.
+The pupils will become advocates for change on completion of the programme within their school and wider

 How to apply

 Fill in the application form stating your school’s name, lead teacher, number of pupils, lead subject or study area that the programme will sit under within the school and a short statement (200 words max.) outlining how the programme will benefit the pupils, wider school and local community.
+Closing date for applications is Friday 21st August 2026.

 Work with us